gwlucastrig/gridfour/README.md

 data set by a factor of about 4.
 Future work may bring about more improvements.

 ![Gridfour rendering of ETOPOO1](doc/images/ETOPO1.jpg "Gridfour rendering of ETOPO1")

+## References
+Kidner, D.B. and Smith, D.H.
+(1992). _Compression of digital elevation models by Huffman coding_,
+Computers and Geosciences, 18(8), 1013-1034,